Liliana-Gallegos/Solvent_regression_analysis/README.md

 # Solvent_regression_analysis
 A repository for the 20 solvents studied experimentally on the base-batalyzed anti-Markovnikov alcohol addition reaction<sup>1</sup>.
+[See publication here!](https://doi.org/10.1021/jacs.1c13397).
 This study includes a principal component analysis (PCA) to visualize the variation between the molecular descriptors and the prediction of equilibrium yields with a multivariate linear regression model.
 The dataset includes the measured equilibrium constants and a set of 17 molecular descriptors that capture electronic and structural differences.

 The descriptors include:
 * Hansen solubility parameters<sup>2</sup>